Isao Takahata: Studio Ghibli

+Also in 1989, Takahata supervised at Nippon Animation a 100-minute compilation film of the opening six episodes of his 1979 directed and written television series Anne of Green Gables.
+Producer Junzō Nakajima proposed a television serial compilation of the original 50 episodes.
+Takahata rejected that proposal and instead proposed isolating its opening narrative arc, ending with Anne's acceptance at Green Gables, as a self-contained feature.
+Takahata described the overall film editing as minimal.
+Original TV materials were not changed, except for removing the transition between episodes three and four The 1989 compliation film was named Anne of Green Gables: Road to Green Gables, but it did not receive a theatre release, although Takahata recalled attending a screening in Hiroshima.
+Film unreleased for 20+ years before Toshio Suzuki brought it to the attention of the Ghibli Museum, which digitally remastered and theatrically released it in Japan on 17 July 2010.
+The museum distributed the release with Studio Ghibli, Nippon Television and Disney, while Nippon Animation remained copyright holder.

+On 17 November 1989, Takahata made a field research in Takahata along with Suzuki, interviewing organic farmers Ryuichi Ninomiya and Goichi Endo for about three hours about farming, rural marriage and urbans and rurals agricultural volunteering, Yamagata dialect, and humanity's relationship with nature.
+Takahata later returned repeatedly for maintaining ties with the farmers.

+He returned to feature direction with Only Yesterday, for which Miyazaki served as production producer and Toshio Suzuki as producer.

+Other Ghibli films which Takahata served as director included Only Yesterday (1991), Pom Poko (1994) and My Neighbors the Yamadas (1999).

-Later life and death
+Later career

-Takahata announced that he would direct one last film for Studio Ghibli, The Tale of the Princess Kaguya (Kaguya-hime no Monogatari, 2013), around the same time that Miyazaki also announced his plans to retire from the studio.
+Takahata announced that he would direct one last film for Studio Ghibli, The Tale of the Princess Kaguya (Kaguya-hime no Monogatari, 2013).
 "Someday we should make a Japanese Heidi", Takahata and Miyazaki had both agreed after making Heidi noting its similarities to the Princess Kaguya story.
 Heidi's carefree depiction, Takahata had told one journalist, "stems from my ideal image of what a child should be like".
 When the film arrived in Western markets the following year, it was nominated for the Best Animated Feature at the 87th Academy Awards.
 Takahata continued to work at Ghibli, serving as an artistic producer for The Red Turtle (2016), the first feature film of Dutch animator and director Michaël Dudok de Wit in collaboration with Ghibli.
 The film premiered in September 2016.

+Death

-Takahata had been diagnosed with lung cancer, and died on April 5, 2018, at a hospital in Tokyo, at the age of 82.
+Takahata had been diagnosed with lung cancer, and died on April 5, 2018, at Teikyo University hospital in Tokyo, at the age of 82.
 On May 15, 2018, a farewell ceremony for Takahata was held at the Ghibli Museum in Tokyo.
 Hayao Miyazaki publicly spoke for the first time about Takahata's death, saying "I was convinced that Paku-san [Takahata's nickname] would live to be 95 years old, but he unfortunately passed away.
 It makes me think my time is also limited...Thank you, Paku-san."